-Net assets increased by \$65.7 million compared to the previous fiscal year, which generally indicates that the financial condition has improved over the year.
-There were many offsetting variances, but the increase is primarily due to an increase in capital assets, net of depreciation, proceeds from the issuance of debt for construction projects, and adding the blended component unit Kansas State University Research Foundation.
+Net assets increased by \$56.6 million compared to the previous fiscal year, which generally indicates that the financial condition has improved over the year.
+There were many offsetting variances, but the increase is primarily due to an increase in unrestricted net assets and adding the blended component unit K-State Institute for Commercialization.